-After the outstanding success of The Number of The Beast in 1982 and the shock of no-return of Piece of Mind in 1983 (kind of a good filler album, but not stellar), we were very vary of what Iron Maiden had in store for us for their newest concoction.
-After all they for some reason decided to produce one album every 12 months, come storm or high water.
+After the outstanding success of The Number of The Beast in 1982 and the follow-on record Piece of Mind in 1983, we were very wary of what Iron Maiden had in store for us for their newest concoction.
+After all, the band – for some reason – decided to produce one album every 12 months, come hell or high water.

-What a mighty relief when their 5th studio album Powerslave came along – featuring such stellar tracks as 2 Minutes to Midnight and Aces High, of which they were going to feed off for a while like crazed vampires in later productions.
-And both of those made it to single stardom as well.
+But what a mighty relief it was when their 5th studio album Powerslave came along.
+The one featuring such stellar tracks as 2 Minutes to Midnight and Aces High.
+And truly, the band’s mighty marketing machine fed off those two for a while in later productions like crazed vampires.

-Powerslave is probably one of the more authentic albums.
-This one really showcases the know-how of the band itself.
-Of a band really centered in itself and confident of its capabilities.
-Back then they were somewhat at the summit of things to achieve for a long time – with popularity on the rise.
+This record really showcases the know-how of the band itself.
+Of an outfit centered in itself and confident of its capabilities.
+Back then, they were somewhat at the summit of their trade for a long time – with popularity on the rise.
 And it is this type of performance that kept them going.

-The friggin’ pyramid on the album cover, complete with Iron Maiden‘s trademark death mask – called Eddie – really puts you in the mood before you even start working on the album itself.
-This is Massive Addictive, as some more goofy players in the funky pop metal universe would say these days.
+The friggin’ pyramid on the album cover, complete with Iron Maiden‘s trademark death mask – Eddie – really puts you in the mood before you even start working on the album itself.
+This is Massive Addictive, as some more goofy players in the funky pop-metal universe would say these days.

-When Iron Maiden took Powerslave to the road on their World Slavery Tour, they featured this monster stage set of the Egyptian kind in the background.
+When Iron Maiden took Powerslave on the road on their World Slavery Tour, they featured this monster stage set of the Egyptian kind in the background.
 Complete with Eddie, the Face.
-Probably the biggest prop they ever created, albeit they tried to reproduce it at a later stage.
-All of you having had the pleasure to attend a concert back then will for sure remember the stage and the stellar show that went with the music.
-The tour was by the way the longest ever in their career.
-It lasted for thundering 331 days and 187 gigs played.
+Probably the biggest prop they ever created.
+All of you who had the pleasure to attend a concert back then will for sure remember the stage and the stellar show that went with the music.
+The tour was, by the way, the longest ever in their career.
+It lasted for a thundering 331 days and 187 gigs played.
 Respect!

-Powerslave did not hit too hard on the charts in the South of Europe and – surprisingly – in the US too, where it got some sort of a mixed reception.
+Interestingly, Powerslave did not hit the charts too hard in the South of Europe and in the US.
+They actually got quite a mixed reception.
 However, kind of ironically and perhaps as a precursor of things to come, it really rocketed up these charts in Scandinavia.
 These folks seem to have a knack for metal sounds of all kinds.
 And this has been confirmed like way further down the road in the distant future.

-Now here is something fundamental that really struck me with Powerslave: Whilst professionally executed by the crew around Bruce Dickingson and Steve Harris, well furnished with riffs and Iron Maiden style tunes, Powerslave also plays it a little safe to my taste.
-No erring in unknown territory.
-No pushing the boundaries and kind of meek in delivery.
-Much of the same well known soup of sounds all along this whole album.
-This does not mean it is not Iron Maiden, but it just misses this hundredweight of spice that would make it a stellar record.
+Whilst professionally executed by the crew around Bruce Dickinson and Steve Harris, well furnished with riffs and Iron Maiden style tunes, Powerslave also plays it a little safe to my taste.
+No real forays in unknown territory.
+No pushing the boundaries, and kind of meek in delivery.
+Much of the same well-known soup of sounds all along this whole album.
+This does not mean it is not Iron Maiden, but it just misses this hundredweight of spice that would turn it into a stellar record.

 Record Rating: 8/10 | Label: EMI | Web: Official Site